momoiorg-repository/factory_app_1/README.md

 ```

 from VSCode.
 If necessary, you can run the entire application program in debug mode by launching pytwb in debug mode.

+## ◯ Customization using environment variables

+You can create a .factory_env file in the working directory where you first cloned factory_app_1 to store the initial values ​​of environment variables.
+The relevant environment variables are:

+ROS_DOMAIN_ID: The ROS_DOMAIN_ID for ROS communication
+FACTORY_MAIN_CONTAINER_NAME: The name of the main container
+FACTORY_APP_CONTAINER_NAME: The name of the application container